Designing for short term rental

 Dining

 At the Lake House, I could seat six at the peninsula, six at the dining table and six at the outdoor table on the deck.
-Even though the rental is only for a maximum of four people, sometimes guests ask if it is okay to have visitors join them for dinner.
-This way, everyone is comfortable.
+Even though the rental is only for a maximum of four people, when family came everyone could be accommodated.

-It’s similar at the Beach Chalet although the dining space is smaller so I have a difficult time seating more people than the maximum six guests.
+At the Beach Chalet, the dining space is smaller.
 I adore these coastal dining chairs.
 And the bench at the back means that the view isn’t impeded.
 Notice that it is a pedestal table which means that it’s easier to get around with no table legs in the way.
 And it can extend from round seating for four to an oval which fits up to eight.

-With a narrow deck, there isn’t room for a dining table so this coffee type bar was the solution.
+With a narrow deck, there isn’t room for a dining table so this live edge bar top was the solution.
 It’s made from a log found on the beach and retains its live edge.
+The patio fire table allows guests to sit out on the ocean front deck, even when it’s a bit cooler or in the evening.
+Some guests never leave the deck!

 A big part of the experience at both locations is dining al fresco, watching either the lake or the ocean as guests dine.